Animal and Plant Health Inspection Service, USDA.

 Reinstatement of approval of an information collection; comment request.

-In accordance with the Paperwork Reduction Act of 1995, this notice announces the Animal and Plant Health Inspection Service's intention to request a reinstatement of an expired information collection in support of regulations that prevent plant diseases and pests from spreading from infested areas of the United States to noninfested areas.
+In accordance with the Paperwork Reduction Act of 1995, this notice announces the Animal and Plant Health Inspection Service's intention to request a reinstatement of an expired information collection in support of regulations governing the importation of tomatoes from Spain, Chile, France, Morocco, and Western Sahara to prevent the introduction of foreign plant pests into the United States.

 You may read any comments that we receive on this docket in our reading room.
 The reading room is located in room 1141 of the USDA South Building, 14th Street and Independence Avenue SW., Washington, DC.
 Normal reading room hours are 8 a.m. to 4:30 p.m., Monday through Friday, except holidays.
 To be sure someone is there to help you, please call (202) 690-2817 before coming.